-How much homeowners insurance is required for a mortgage?
+How much homeowners insurance do I need for mortgage?

 While it is difficult to put an exact dollar amount on the required insurance amount since every home is different there are some parameters that lenders require.
 In most cases, your lender will detail the required coverage in your loan agreement.

-Mortgage homeowners insurance requirements can vary by lender and location of the home but almost all lenders will require that your home is insured for 100% of its replacement cost.
+Mortgage lender requirements can vary by lender and location of the home but almost all lenders will require that your home is insured for 100% of its replacement cost.
 They want to make sure the home can be completely rebuilt in the event it is destroyed.

-Your insurance company will provide an estimate of coverages and this will usually more than meet the lender requirements for homeowners insurance.
+Your insurance company will provide an estimate of coverages, and this will usually more than meet the lender requirements for homeowners insurance policy.

 What type of homeowners insurance do mortgage companies require?

-Mortgage home insurance requirements depend on the location, building codes, type of home, etc. Mortgage lenders' primary concern is that your home insurance protects against anything that can damage or destroy the house.
-The lender cares about the home, but doesn't take into account the land, your belongings or other buildings on the property.
+Home insurance requirements for mortgage depend on the location, building codes, type of home, etc. Mortgage lenders’ primary concern is that your home insurance protects against anything that can damage or destroy the house.
+This often includes hazard insurance, which covers damages to the dwelling and other structures.
+The lender cares about the home, but doesn’t take into account the land, your belongings or other buildings on the property.

-Mortgage lenders usually base the required level of dwelling coverage on square footage, local building cost data, type of home and may even use purchase price as a factor.
-They want to make sure that your home is fully covered so that if it's damaged, it can be replaced back to its current state and value.
+Mortgage lenders usually base the required level of dwelling coverage on square footage, local building cost data, type of home, and may even use purchase price as a factor, as provided by the insurance company.
+They want to make sure that your home is fully covered so that if it’s damaged, it can be replaced back to its current state and value.

-In some cases, a lender may only require that you carry enough insurance to pay off the balance of your loan.
+In some cases, the minimum home insurance for a mortgage a lender may require you to carry is enough insurance to pay off the balance of your loan.
 As an example, if you paid $300,000 for your home with a $60,000 down payment, your lender may only require you to carry $240,000 in insurance.

 While this works fine for your lender (they will be made whole) if your home is destroyed, you may not have enough insurance to actually rebuild your home.
 Most insurance experts recommend carrying enough coverage to completely rebuild your home.